 At Lingraphica, we specialize in high-tech AAC devices for adults with aphasia and verbal apraxia.
-As such, we are often asked why someone facing a communication disorder should consider the use of a dedicated speech-generating device (SGD) instead of an Apple iPad or another tablet device.
-While we recognize the iPad is an option for some, the benefits of a dedicated SGD are unique and not easily dismissed.
+As such, we are often asked why someone facing a communication disorder should consider the use of an AAC device instead of an Apple iPad or another tablet device.
+While we recognize the iPad is an option for some, the benefits of a dedicated AAC device are unique and not easily dismissed.

-Here are six things to consider when deciding between an SGD and iPad for your client’s or loved one’s communication needs.
+Here are six things to consider when deciding between an AAC device and iPad for your client’s or loved one’s communication needs.

-- Scientifically developed: Lingraphica’s Chief Scientist, Dr. Richard Steele, has conducted extensive research on AAC and SGDs for adults with aphasia.
+- Scientifically developed: Lingraphica’s Chief Scientist, Dr. Richard Steele, has conducted extensive research on AAC for adults with aphasia.
 He also holds multiple patents relating to AAC.
-For years, his input and clinical knowledge has helped build the line of Lingraphica SGDs.
+For years, his input and clinical knowledge has helped build the line of Lingraphica AAC devices.
 His understanding of aphasia combined with his background in linguistics and language combines to create the clinically-sound speech devices we offer today.
-No other device on the market, including the iPad, can say this.
+No other device on the market, including the iPad, can claim this.